modphysnobel/modphysnobel.github.io/docs/vol-III/volume-III.md

 ***

 This is the third Volume of the series MODERN PHYSICS BY EXPLORING NOBEL PRIZES.
-It concerns waves as mathematical representations of oscillatory processes and physical descriptions of phenomena involving transfer of matter, energy, information, … In the domain of classical optics, it was considered that light could be propagated independently as a corpuscle or as a wave.
-In quantum optics light is a beam of photons that can be registered both as a corpuscle or as a wave, depending on the type of experiment.
+It concerns waves as mathematical representations of oscillatory processes and physical descriptions of phenomena involving transfer of matter, energy, information, … According to classical optics, it was considered that light could be propagated independently as a corpuscle or as a wave.
+However, in quantum optics light is a beam of photons that can be registered both as a corpuscle or as a wave, depending on the type of experiment.

 An appropriate mechanical description of the energy states of the electron and its movements around the nucleus gave rise to what initially was called wave mechanics because the movements of electrons were treated in terms of probabilistic matter waves.
 Afterwards, the name was changed into quantum mechanics implying that the movement is quantized both for radiation in terms of photons and for matter composed of atoms that are no longer indivisible and contains electrons in quantized energy states.

-In this Volume III we deal with the following aspects of waves: the existence of matter waves and its implication in the development of quantum physics, the observation of interferences of electromagnetic waves and of gravitational waves, the fabrication and explanation of new materials and the study of individual quantum systems, as well as the production of Bose-Einstein condensation, superfluidity, superconductivity and the Quantum Hall effects.
+In Volume III we deal with the following aspects of waves: the existence of matter waves and its implication in the development of quantum physics, the observation of interferences of electromagnetic waves and the detection of gravitational waves, the fabrication and explanation of new materials and the study of individual quantum systems, as well as the production of Bose-Einstein condensation, superfluidity, superconductivity and the Quantum Hall effects.

-The Chapters of this third Volume are the following:

 ## 9. Matter waves and quantum mechanics principles.
 ### 9.1 [From a theoretical proposition to an experimental demonstration](vol-III-chap-9-sect-1.md).